FUN FACTS

 Exotic Fruit Baba

-according to food historians, the baba dessert was invented in the 1600s in France when French Pastry Chef Nicolas Stohrer was asked by the King of Poland to soak the rather dry cake in alcohol; he loved it so much that he named the cake after he's favourite book, Ali Baba.
+• according to food historians, the original Baba au Rhum dessert was invented in the 1600s in France when French Pastry Chef Nicolas Stohrer was asked by the King of Poland to soak the rather dry cake in alcohol, and he loved it so much that he named the cake after he's favourite book, Ali Baba.

 Pistachio & Raspberry P'tit Entremet

-entremets date back to the early Europe during the Medieval era, being a small dish served in between meals.
+• entremets date back to early Europe during the Medieval era, being a small dish served in between meals.
 Today these entremet desserts/cakes have become very popular in the Pastry industry worldwide.

 Raspberry Macaronade